DSkrzypiec/blogImpl/content/post/FavTechTalks/index.md

 ## "Efficiency with Algorithms, Performance with Data Structures" - Chandler Carruth [CppCon 2014]
 **Link:** https://www.youtube.com/watch?v=fHNmRkzxHWs

+After university I've been learned all of fancy data structures and I really believed that those actually matters in term of performance.
+This was first talk I've realized that hardware matters.
+And also that not everything that seems better in theory is better in practice.
+The first time I've watched this talk I've learned a great deal and I was shocked in the same time.
+After that I watched every Chandler's talk and everyone was great!
+But I've put this one on the list because it was first and I think most inspiring.

 ## "Rich Code for Tiny Computers: A Simple Commodore 64 Game in C++17" - Jason Turner [CppCon 2016]
 **Link:** https://www.youtube.com/watch?v=zBkNBP00wJE